PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-12 05:35:56
+Last updated: 2024-04-12 05:37:03
-Random Quote: Women aren't soldiers, and they sure as hell don't fight on the front lines.
-They might break a nail. - John Flynn
+Random Quote: Did you know that if gravity were slightly more powerful, the universe would collapse into a ball? - Sheldon